Counseling Freedom for All

 Where Is The Bill?

-January 10, 2019: Bill is Introduced in Minnesota House and referred to Health and Human Services Committee
+January 10, 2019: Counseling Ban is introduced in Minnesota House and referred to Health and Human Services Committee

-February 13, 2019: Bill passes House Health and Human Services Policy Committee
+February 13, 2019: Counseling Ban passes House Health and Human Services Policy Committee

 Encouraging Testimony from the Health and Human Services Hearing